 - 61% of people check if websites are secure by looking at the padlock symbol.

 - 62% of people protect their home internet connections.

-4 Tips to Avoid Identity Theft
+4 Tips for Preventing Identity Theft

 - You must always choose strong passwords.
 This is very important on those websites where an extra verification service is used.
 While you may feel like you need to pick an obvious password, because you cannot otherwise remember it, this really is a bad idea.
-Easy to guess words (like “password”) or numbers such as your date of birth or telephone number, are absolute no-go areas.
+Easy to guess words (like “password”) or numbers such as your date of birth or telephone number is absolute no-go areas.
 Instead, you should choose a password that contains random numbers, letters (including capitals), and symbols.